ryle-e/ryle-radio-docs/ryle-radio-docs/General/Info/(Predicted) Common Issues and Questions.md

 ---
 ## Issues
 ### My Audio Clip sounds distorted when played through a radio?
-This is a known problem related to conversion between sample rates.  [[Important Setup Note#How do we fix it?|Here's some solutions I've put together for this specific issue]], and [[Plans, Todo#Known issues|the issue itself is logged here]].
+This is a known problem related to conversion between sample rates.  [[Sample Rates- an important note#How do we fix it?|Here's some solutions I've put together for this specific issue]], and [[Plans, Todo#Known issues|the issue itself is logged here]].

 ### My project takes ages to start up after adding the radio!
 This is most likely due to the audio being decompressed on game startup.
 When a Radio is initialized, it needs to load all of the AudioClips it contains into memory (a limitation of [AudioClip.GetData(..)]([Unity - Scripting API: AudioClip.GetData](https://docs.unity3d.com/6000.2/Documentation/ScriptReference/AudioClip.GetData.html)))- this can end up creating a significant amount of load time for the project as it's decompressing many clips at once!